 Instructions

 - Scoop the potato mixture into a large piping bag fitted with a large star tip.
-Pipe 12 (about 1/2 cup) mounds of the mixture onto large baking sheet covered with parchment paper leaving room between them.
+Pipe 12 (about 1/2 cup) mounds of the mixture onto a large baking tray covered with parchment paper, leaving room between them.

 - Preheat oven to 425 degrees.
 Beat egg and water until combined.
 Lightly brush over the potatoes.
 Bake for 18-20 minutes or until golden brown.
 Garnish with grated parmesan and chives.